Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Boosted flux

 In the heavy mediator limit, i.e., when the mediator mass is heavier than the energy transferred, the differential cross section can be simplified to $d\sigma/dE_C = \sigma/E_C^\mathrm{max}$.
 Eq.\,\ref{eq:scattCNB} will be used to estimate the upscattered \cnub{} flux.
 The details of modelling the self-interactions enter through the cross-section $\sigma$.

 Fig.~\ref{fig:CnBflux} depicts the upscattered $\bar{\nu}_e$ component of the \cnub{} for different values of $G^2_X m_\nu$.
 The corresponding $\bar{\nu}_e$ from the DSNB is also shown for comparison.
+Note that, for clarity, we have only plotted the upscatttered \cnub{} flux for the central values of the SFR parameters in Table\,\ref{tab:sfr_params}.
 We find that for $G^2_X m_\nu>10^{-9}\,{\rm MeV}^{-3}$, the boosted cosmic neutrino flux dominates over the SN relic neutrino flux for energies $E_{\nu}>1\MeV$.
 Since $E_D\gg E_C$ and the scattering particles have the same mass, almost all of the SN relic neutrino energy gets transferred to the cosmic neutrino flux; hence the upscattered flux is independent of energy for low energies, and follows the DSNB spectra for $E_\nu>$ few MeVs.
 The corresponding limits from searches of $\bar{\nu}_e$ in these energy ranges from SK~\cite{Super-Kamiokande:2021jaq} and Borexino~\cite{Borexino:2019wln} are also shown.
 While constraints from Borexino are weaker, and can be probed with larger values of $G^2_X m_\nu$, the current bounds from SK can already probe such a boosted $\bar{\nu}_e$ flux.
+However, as can be seen from Fig.~\ref{fig:cont}, such large flavor-universal interaction strength is already excluded by laboratory constraints from $Z$ and meson decays. \COM{For strength values still allowed, $G^2_X m_\nu \lesssim 10^{-17}\,{\rm MeV}^{-3}$, see Fig.~\ref{fig:cont}, the boosted \cnub{} flux becomes negligible; the flux for $G^2_X m_\nu = 10^{-17}\,{\rm MeV}^{-3}$ in Fig.~\ref{fig:CnBflux} has been multiplied by a factor of $10^3$ to make it visible the figure. }